Curse of the Dead Gods Overview

 Curse of the Dead Gods chewed me up and spit me out.
 It repeatedly stepped on my face run after run, and sadly none of the beings doing the stepping was a 9’6 Vampire Woman with a fancy hat.
 This review actually took longer than I anticipated, because it would not stop whooping my ass.
 It’s easily one of the most difficult games I’ve played in recent memory.

-I can pinpoint how I died every death, and as angry as I would get, it was always at my self.
+I can pinpoint how I died every death, and as angry as I would get, it was always at myself.
 The combat is extremely skill-based and pulls no punches when you screw up.
 Enemies have very clear wind-ups to their attacks, and you can dodge roll out of the way, interrupt, or even parry most of them.
-But spamming of any kind, be it attacking or defending will end you fast.
+But spamming of any kind, be it attacking or defending will end your run fast.

 There is a very tightly knit stamina system in the game.
 It’s used for heavy attacks, combo finishers, and dodging.
 It only takes a few seconds to regain, but that’s all the game needs to send you packing.
 Where Hade’s was a maelstrom of activity, Curse of the Dead Gods is much more methodical, but still feels fast-paced and extremely fluid.